What are Accessory Dwellings?

 Accessory dwellings are one way of adding to the supply of housing in single-family neighborhoods without altering the character of the area.
 Because of their size and characteristics, these units are often rented at rates that can be affordable to low- or moderate-income individuals.

-- Arlington’s accessory dwelling permit process is managed by the zoning office of the Department of Community Planning, Housing, and Development.
+Arlington’s accessory dwelling permit process is managed by the zoning office of the Department of Community Planning, Housing, and Development.
+Follow the links below to learn more.